 Little Schloss & Big Schloss Loop

-Hello friends, its been a while!!!
-For my first overnight hike of 2023, I took a short 1.5 hour drive to the George Washington National Forest.
-I tackled a 17 mile hike using nearby trails to connecting the two popular overlooks.
+Hello friends, it’s been a while!!!
+For my first overnight hike of 2023, I took a short 1.5-hour drive to the George Washington National Forest.
+I tackled a 17-mile hike using nearby trails to connect the two popular overlooks.
 Big Schloss and Little Schloss.
-It would take me into both Virginia and West Virginia since some of the trails I used crossed state lines.
+It would take me into both Virginia and West Virginia, since some of the trails I used crossed state lines.

 The previously mentioned mountains are two stunning peaks that offer hikers a challenging and rewarding adventure.
 These peaks offer breathtaking views of the surrounding Shenandoah Valley and are a popular destination for hikers.